addrummond/jsockd/Readme.md

 The value in `public_signing_key` should be passed to `js_server` via the `JSOCKD_BYTECODE_MODULE_PUBLIC_KEY` environment variable.

 ## The JSockD server

+**JSockD is not intended to run as a standalone server; it is designed to be run as a subprocess of an application that needs to execute JavaScript commands.
+This section is therefore intended as a reference for developers implementing JSockD client libraries.**

 The server is started as follows: